Atkinson-Lab/Tractor-Mix/README.md

 &nbsp;
 &nbsp;

-### Step4: Estimate GRM/kinship with PC-Relate
+### Step4: Estimate GRM/kinship with PC-Relate  [or standard GRM]

 After completing PC-Air, you can run PC-Relate to obtain the estimated kinship matrix, using several top PCs from PC-Air (refer to [the same tutorial](http://bioconductor.org/packages/release/bioc/vignettes/GENESIS/inst/doc/pcair.html)).
 Please note that GENESIS may occasionally scramble the order of samples in the output file, especially if your sample IDs are numerical, so it's important to ensure the order is correct.

-To improve computational efficiency, you can create a sparse GRM using the following code:
+To improve computational efficiency, we recommend creating a sparse GRM using the following code:
 ```
 library(Matrix)
 PCRelatemat = pcrelateToMatrix(pcrelate_res, sample.include = iids, scaleKin = 2)[iids,iids]